 Core curriculum includes:

 History.
-From Rome, through the Middle Ages, the Renaissance, Age of Enlightenment, revolutions, industrialization, into modern times students trace the development of Western civilization to the present.
+From Rome, through the Middle Ages, the Renaissance, Age of Enlightenment, revolutions, industrialization, and into modern times students trace the development of Western civilization to the present.

 English.
-Foundational skills in vocabulary, grammar, composition, writing of reference papers are developed.
+Foundational skills in vocabulary, grammar, composition, and writing of reference papers are developed.
 Elements of poetry and figurative language, including ballads, sonnets, epics, Chaucer and Shakespeare, short stories, modern American and British novels and plays are explored.

 Geometry.
-Geometric drawing with instruments, plane geometry, solid geometry, and Platonic Solids.
+Geometric drawing with instruments, plane geometry, solid geometry, and Platonic solids.

 Mathematics.
 Percents, ratio, proportion, areas, formulas, algebra from the simple equation through quadratics, powers and roots, binary system, inequalities, numerical trigonometry, probability, logic and problem-solving.

 Geography.
 Western Hemisphere and the poles, Europe, Africa, the Middle East, Asia, oceans and winds of the world, world economic geography.